JavaScript Required

 A realistic timeline for most organizations is two to six months for the full Form 1023 and thirty to sixty days for the 1023-EZ if you qualify.
 Faster approvals require flawless paperwork.
 Delays come from weak documents, vague narratives, incorrect articles, or financials that look like they were assembled on a lunch break.

-If you want speed, you do not gamble with guesswork.
+If you want speed, you don't gamble with guesswork.
 You make sure your application arrives clean enough that the examiner has no questions to ask.

 Further Reading and References